Accessibility of Services

 - Community Care has implemented rate increases for providers to encourage providers to join or remain within the network to help ensure members have ease of access to services.

-- Community Care will send letters to in-network providers to acknowledge their value to the network, thank them for delivering needed services, and ask for feedback.
+- In 2024, Community Care sent letters to in-network providers to acknowledge their value to the network, thank them for delivering needed services, and ask for feedback.

 - An innovative, evidence-based intervention is being piloted within one Community Care contract with single session psychotherapy to reduce wait lists.
-As of Quarter 3, 2023, this contract had five providers participating.
+Five providers went live in June 2024.
+Community Care is regularly tracking data related to wait lists and outcomes to determine the effectiveness of this pilot.

-- In 2023, the workgroup activities included collaboration with the Primary Contractors regarding development of the monthly Child MH Service ePortal 30-day availability reporting and how this data may be linked to the Provider Directory for rollout in December 2023.
+- In 2023, the workgroup activities included collaboration with the Primary Contractors regarding development of the monthly Child MH Service ePortal 30-day availability reporting process.
+Currently, information from the availability survey is now linked in real time to the member facing search function for providers who complete the availability survey (Appointment-Availability-–-Online-Provider-Directory.pdf).

-- Community Care implemented several interventions to ensure that providers continued to offer members access to essential behavioral health services throughout the pandemic and that members could more easily access these services.
-These interventions included financially stabilizing the provider workforce via ambulatory bridge payments, adjusting pre-certification and authorization requirements (per the 1135 waiver), and loosening of regulations surrounding telehealth.
+- During the COVID-19 pandemic, Community Care adjusted pre-certification and authorization requirements, per the 1135 waiver, to ensure that providers continued to offer members access to essential behavioral health services and that members could more easily access these services.
 Due to the efficiency and ease of access associated with the waiver, some of the pre-certification and authorization changes were permanently implemented within Community Care’s processes, even with the ending of the waiver on May 11, 2023.

-- To address workforce shortages created by the lingering effects of the pandemic, Community Care has been closely collaborating with the Primary Contractors on workforce stabilization initiatives.
+- To address workforce shortages created by the lingering effects of the pandemic, Community Care has been closely collaborating with the Primary Contractors on workforce stabilization initiatives within select counties.

 - Community Care’s Network Department implemented the Council for Affordable Quality Healthcare (CAQH) standard credentialing application.
 Providers were previously required to complete different forms with different managed care organizations to enter Community Care’s network.
 Community Care required paper forms (not online) and other information to be credentialed within the network.
 The CAQH is a universally accepted credentialing application that is of no cost to providers and prevents the practitioner from needing to complete multiple credentialing applications.
 The ease of this process should encourage providers to join or remain in the network, which would improve access.